 - Follow objects visually to midline

-- Smile responsively and begin to laugh and squeal and coo
+- Smile responsively and begin to laugh, squeal and coo

 - Hold head a little more steady and lift head while on tummy

 To see information on Acetaminophen (Infant Tylenol) dosage, click here.
 Remember to always dose based on the weight of your child.

 - Infants should always sleep on their backs to decrease the chance of SIDS.

 - Infants should not sleep in their parent's bed.

 - Don't allow your baby to hold his bottle or take it to bed.

 - Try to delay middle-of-the-night feedings.
 Begin to discourage the 2:00 a.m. feeding by whatever means seem appropriate to you.

 - Never awaken your baby at night for a feeding except at your bedtime.